 Basic soil-water-plant relationships, irrigation water requirements, irrigation efficiencies, different methods of irrigation, planning, design and management of an irrigation system, fertigation and impact of irrigation on soil and water quality.
 Pre: NREM 203 (or equivalent) and NREM/TPSS 304 (or equivalent), or consent.
 (Alt. years) (Cross-listed as NREM 463)

 Integration of form and function from cellular to whole plant levels in processes from seed germination, through photosynthesis, growth, and morphogenesis, to flowering and senescence.
 A-F only.
 Pre: BIOL 171 and CHEM 152, or consent.
 DB

 (1 3-hr Lab) Principles of experimentation in plant physiology, includes individual investigations.
 A-F only.
 Pre: consent.
 DY

 Comparative physiological and biochemical processes during growth, maturation, ripening, and senescence in fruits, vegetables, and flowers related to changes in quality and storage life.
 Tropical commodities emphasized.
 A-F only.
 Pre: 200, BIOL 171, or BOT 201; CHEM 152; or consent.
 DB

-(2 Lec, 1 3-hr Lab) Weed classification, identification, adaptations for weediness; principles of weed control; properties, uses, and action of herbicides.
+(2 Lec, 1 3-hr Lab) Weed classification, identification, adaptations for weediness; principles of sustainable weed control; properties, uses, and action of herbicides.
 Lab: pesticide application equipment and techniques, no-till farming, greenhouse and field experiments.
 A-F only.
 Pre: 200 and CHEM 152, or consent.
 (Fall only) (Cross-listed as PEPS 481) DB

 Study and discussion of significant topics, problems.
 Offered by visiting faculty and/or for extension programs.
 Repeatable.
 Pre: consent.